cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

-We should make Grafana a bit more sucure and to do so lets change two settings
+We should make Grafana a bit more secure and to do so lets change two settings
 ```shell
 $ sudo nano /etc/grafana/grafana.ini
 ```